-Cowichan Garry Oak Preserve flowers, British Columbia (Photo by Tim Ennis/NCC)
+Cowichan Garry Oak Preserve flowers, BC (Photo by Tim Ennis/NCC)

 In Bloom Wildflower Festival

-Each spring we open the preserve to the public to wander through the Garry oak meadows at the height of the spring wildflower bloom.
-This is a once-a-year opportunity to enter into the heart of the preserve, which is normally closed to the public to protect the sensitive ecosystem.
+Each spring, the preserve is opened to the public for a unique opportunity to wander through the Garry oak meadows at the height of the wildflower bloom.
+Normally closed to the public in order to protect the sensitive ecosystem, the In Bloom Wildflower Festival is a once-a-year invitation to enter into the heart of the preserve and celebrate its beauty.

 Volunteer at the preserve

 Volunteers have been instrumental in restoring the Cowichan Garry Oak Preserve, which only 10 years ago was choked by Scotch broom and other invasive plants.
-Today the meadows bloom with camas, shooting star and other wildflowers, and the native plant nursery, tended by volunteers, supports the ongoing stewardship of this special place.
-Restoring native habitat, tending nursery plants and helping with species inventories are just some of the activities that volunteers at get up to at the preserve.
+Today the meadows bloom with camas, shooting star and other wildflowers.
+The native plant nursery, tended by volunteers, supports the ongoing stewardship of this special place.

 A living laboratory